Board of Governors

 Click here to read this member's profile - Carol McCormack

-Carol McCormack is Head of PPP & Projects at Michelmores LLP working nationally whilst based in Devon.
+Carol McCormack is Head of PPP and Projects at Michelmores LLP working nationally whilst based in Devon.
 Carol worked in the City at a major law firm before relocating to Devon over 15 years ago.

 Carol is highly experienced property and construction projects and joint ventures.
 She has acted for major public sector bodies in a wide range of sectors including health and education.
 Following completing a number of high profile transactions Carol was awarded the OBE for legal services to HM Treasury and the Home Office in recognition of her exceptional commitment to the delivery of legal services.